 Due to overlapping symptoms, microscopic colitis is often misdiagnosed as diarrhea-predominant IBS.
 Without proper diagnostic measures, they appear very similar!
-It is important to work with your family doctor and a gastroenterologist to undergo appropriate imaging and testing, as misdiagnosis may result in poor management outcomes.
-In our practice, we usually find diarrhea with microscopic colitis is sudden onset, is more severe than typical IBS, and unintentional weight loss accompanies microscopic colitis – though this isn’t always the case.
+It is important to work with your family doctor and a gastroenterologist to undergo appropriate imaging and testing.
+As misdiagnosis may result in poor management outcomes.
+In our practice, we usually find diarrhea with sudden onset microscopic colitis, is more severe than typical IBS.
+Additionally, unintentional weight loss accompanies microscopic colitis – though this isn’t always the case.

 How is microscopic colitis diagnosed?

 As the name implies, microscopic colitis involves inflammation on a very small scale.
 So small that it is difficult to see in traditional imaging such as MRIs, CT scans, and ultrasounds.
 It is common for an individual to first undergo these types of tests to rule out other functional digestive disorders.
 However, radiologic and laboratory tests generally come back normal in microscopic colitis.3

 Therefore, the next step is for a gastroenterologist to perform a colonoscopy.
 Again, it can be difficult to identify microscopic colitis from a colonoscopy alone.
 The inner membrane of the large bowel generally appears quite normal on the surface.
 It is important that a few biopsies of the colon also be taken during colonoscopy.
 Meaning small samples of the intestinal lining are removed for further examination.